Britain's Duchess Meghan speaks about miscarriage in break with royal reserve

 “Losing a child means carrying an almost unbearable grief, experienced by many but talked about by few,” she wrote.

-The intimate details shared in the article are strikingly at odds with the usual policy of senior members of the British royal family, who reveal almost nothing about their personal lives.
+The intimate details shared in Meghan’s article are strikingly at odds with the usual policy of senior members of the British royal family, who reveal almost nothing about their personal lives.

+Buckingham Palace said in a statement the disclosure was “a deeply personal matter which we would not comment on”.
+Separately, a palace source said there was understandable sadness in the family.

 Harry’s grandmother, Queen Elizabeth, has never discussed her private life in any media article or interview in her 68-year reign.

-Harry’s older brother Prince William and his wife Kate appeared in front of TV camera crews and photographers outside the London hospital where Kate gave birth to her three children shortly after each birth, each time with their newborn baby.
+Harry’s older brother Prince William and his wife Kate appeared before TV camera crews and photographers outside the London hospital where Kate gave birth to her three children shortly after each birth, each time with their newborn baby.

 “MOTHER, FEMINIST, ADVOCATE”